 How does the moving process work?

-First, you’ll need to contact SP Group to close your utilities account (electricity, gas and/or water) for your current premises and open a new utilities account for your new premises.
-Do note that you can close and open your utilities account only up to one month in advance.
+At the same time, you will have to open a new utilities account with SP Group for your new premises.
+You will be given a new SP Group utilities account number.
+Do note that you can close or open a SP utilities account up to one month in advance.

-Don’t forget to provide us with the details of your new premises, as indicated by SP Group, via your Customer Portal before the Electricity Turn-Off Date of your current premises.
+After the electricity closure for your old premises has been confirmed, and you have obtained your new SP Group account number for your new premises, don’t forget to provide us with the details of your new premises by submitting the Moving Premises form via your Customer Portal before the electricity termination date of your current premises.
 If you fail to do so, we’ll proceed with the termination of your current Agreement and you may be charged an Early Termination Fee, if applicable.

 We’ll create a new Agreement with the details of your new premises, while keeping the terms of your previous Agreement.
 An email with the terms of your new Agreement will be sent to you.